✓ Updated March 2026

 Frequently Asked Questions

 You absolutely must explore the Oltrarno district, across the Arno River.
-This is where Florence's traditional artisans still ply their trades – leatherworkers, bookbinders, mosaic artists.
-Pop into their workshops, chat with them (even with a little broken Italian!), and you'll get a real sense of the city's enduring craftsmanship.
-It feels like stepping back in time.
+This is where the artisans still ply their trades – leatherworkers, bookbinders, mosaic artists.
+Wander through the narrow streets, pop into their workshops (many are happy to chat!), and you'll feel the authentic heartbeat of Florentine craftsmanship that predates the Renaissance.

 How many days do you need in Florence, Italy?